-Please see Curriculum Policy, Relationships, Sex and Health Education Policy and E-Safety and Acceptable Use Policy for details of how the school's broad and balanced curriculum promotes skills and values which reinforce children's safety.
+Please see the Curriculum Policy, Relationships, Sex and Health Education Policy and E-Safety and Acceptable Use Policy for details of how the school's broad and balanced curriculum promotes skills and values which reinforce children's safety.

-LOOKED AFTER CHILDREN
+LOOKED AFTER CHILDREN (CHILDREN WE CARE FOR)

-The Governors and management of the school ensure that staff have the skills, knowledge and understanding necessary to keep safe children who are looked after by the local authority.
+The Governors and management of the school ensure that staff have the skills, knowledge and understanding necessary to keep safe children who are looked after by the local authority (please note that in Oxfordshire, the term 'Children We Care For' is used instead of 'Looked After Children').
 In particular, they will ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.
 They will also ensure they have information about the child's care arrangements and the levels of authority delegated to the carer by looking after him/her.
-The Designated Safeguarding Lead will ensure they have details of the child's social worker and the name of the virtual school head in the authority that looks after the child.
+The Designated Safeguarding Lead will ensure they have details of the child's social worker and the name of the virtual school head in the authority that looks after the child (please refer to sections 191-196 of KCSIE 2022 for further information on the roles and responsibilities of virtual school heads, in addition to the Government statutory guidance on 'Promoting the education of looked-after and previously looked-after children' and the non-statutory guidance on 'Promoting the education of children with a social worker'.).
 The Manor recognises that a previously looked after child potentially remains vulnerable and will ensure all staff have the skills, knowledge and understanding to keep previously looked after children safe.
 The Manor recognises that when dealing with looked after children and previously looked after children, it is important that all agencies work together and prompt action is taken when necessary to safeguard those children, who are a particularly vulnerable group.